foreverphoenix/skyforge-wiki/guides-tutorials/clean-install/steam.md

 - Click the **PLAY** option in the launcher and wait until you are in the Skyrim main menu.
 - Quit the game from the main menu.

-> **Anniversary Edition:** Skyrim will prompt you with a message box in the main menu, then proceed to download the Creations.
+> **Anniversary Edition:** Skyrim will prompt you with a message box in the main menu, then proceed to download the [creations](/knowledge-base/creation-club).
 Wait for it to finish.
 {.is-info}